tobiasdigital/blueprints-learn.en/help/blueprints/data-insights/overview.md

 ---
-title: Enterprise Data Exploration and Reporting Blueprint
+title: Data Analysis, Intelligence, & AI/ML
 description: This blueprint shows the ability within Adobe Experience Platform to perform exploratory query and analysis of the data that exists in the data lake.
 solution: Experience Platform
 kt: 7207
 thumbnail:
 exl-id: 3b22dfdd-3fbe-40b3-b798-1ee983723039
 ---
-# Enterprise Data Exploration and Reporting Blueprint
+# Data Analysis, Intelligence, & AI/ML

 Enterprise Data Exploration and Reporting comprises the ability within Adobe Experience Platform to perform exploratory query and analysis of the data that exists in the data lake.